siddharthashok/MacOS-apps-I-use/README.md

-# MacOS app I use
+# MacOS apps I use

 ## Development